 Products.
-Our merchandising strategy is to offer high quality urban apparel and accessories at attractive prices for the entire valueconscious family.
+Our merchandising strategy is to offer fashionable urban apparel and accessories at attractive prices for the entire value-conscious family.
 We seek to maintain a diverse assortment of first quality, in-season merchandise that appeals to the distinctive tastes and preferences of our core customers.
-Approximately 22% of our net sales in fiscal 2016 were represented by nationally recognized brands.
+Approximately 20% of our net sales in fiscal 2017 were represented by nationally recognized brands.
 We also offer a wide variety of products from less recognized brands and a lesser amount representing private label products under our proprietary brands.

 Our merchandise includes apparel, accessories and home.
 Within apparel, we offer fashion sportswear for men, women and children, including offerings for newborns, infants, toddlers, boys and girls.
 Accessories include handbags, jewelry, footwear, belts, intimate apparel, scrubs and sleepwear.
-Home includes decorative home product, functional home product, beauty, books, toys and electronic accessories.
+Home includes both functional and decorative home product, as well as beauty, books and toys.

-The following table sets forth the merchandise assortment by classification as a percentage of net sales for fiscal 2016, 2015 and 2014.
+The following table sets forth the merchandise assortment by classification as a percentage of net sales for fiscal 2017, 2016 and 2015.

 Percent Percentage of Net Sales

-2016 2015 2014
+2017 2016 2015

-Accessories 31 % 30 % 29 %
+Accessories 32 % 31 % 30 %

-Ladies' 24 % 24 % 24 %
+Ladies' 23 % 24 % 24 %

-Children's 23 % 25 % 26 %
+Children's 23 % 23 % 25 %

 Men's 17 % 17 % 17 %

-Home 5 % 4 % 4 %
+Home 5 % 5 % 4 %